-During the FY2013 Statewide Single Audit, the Division of Legislative Audit selected nine federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
-As a result of the audit, the department was issued two findings that affected seven of the nine federal programs audited.
-The two findings were concerned with compliance with federal guidelines and were significant deficiencies.
-The department has developed and implemented a corrective action plan to resolve the two findings.
+During the FY2014 Statewide Single Audit, the Division of Legislative Audit selected three federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
+As a result of the audit, the department was issued one finding that affected two of the three federal programs audited.
+The one finding was concerned with compliance with federal guidelines and was a significant deficiency.
+The department has developed and implemented a corrective action plan to resolve this finding.

-The following federal programs were audited as part of the FY2013 Statewide Single Audit:
+The following federal programs were audited as part of the FY2014 Statewide Single Audit: